 Once you’ve identified your competitors and noted them down (in a spreadsheet if you like), start to follow around 50 to 100 followers from each competitor.
 This will help you get a good number of followers back.
 In order to engage with them properly, remember to like and comment on their photos.

 43. Promote More Than Just Your Property – the Area

 For many vacation rental owners, one of the biggest strengths they have is their property location and surroundings.
 If you’re lucky enough to have a home which is situated in a naturally visually attractive location, use this to your advantage when prepping your posts.

 Use your locational advantage as a superpower to draw indecisive guests to your home.
 Share secret insider hotspots and off-the-beaten-path gems that only locals know about as another incentive to stay with you!

 44. Advertise on Instagram

-There are now more than one million monthly active advertisers on Instagram, and with good reason.
-During the month of February 2017, more than 120 million Instagrammers visited a website, called, emailed or direct messaged to learn more about a business.
-In other words, there’s no doubting that Instagram adverts bring results.
+There are now more than one billion monthly active advertisers on Instagram, and with good reason.
+Users are trying to find out more about a business than ever through Instagram by visiting a website, calling, emailing or directly messaging.
+In other words, there’s no doubt that Instagram bring results.

 Depending on your needs, there are different types of adverts you can set up on Instagram.
 These include Photo, Video, Carousel, and Stories.